BioDataFuse/elixir_biohackathon_2024/README.md

    * Edit the `Cross-Origin Resource Sharing` input to `*` and save the edit.

 5. **Create the SHACL Prefixes file:**
-   Create a preliminary `.shacl` file that lists prefixes for all namespaces in the dataset, as the `rdf-config` generator depends on these prefixes to label nodes.
+   Create a preliminary `.shacl` file that lists prefixes for all namespaces in the VoID file, as the `rdf-config` generator depends on these prefixes to label nodes.
 This file serves as a very basic verison of SHACL file.

    The graph for SHACL prefixes should look like the example below: